How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 How to Use Upwork’s “Propose New Contract” Feature

-Once a client expresses interest, the practical next step is using Upwork’s built-in “Propose New Contract” feature, accessible from the Messages panel after a contract has been active.
-This sends the client a formal contract proposal within the platform rather than requiring them to post a new job, which removes friction and keeps the arrangement on-platform (important for both JSS and payment protection).
+Once a client expresses interest, the next practical step is to use Upwork’s built-in “Propose New Contract” feature, accessible from the Messages panel once a contract is active.
+This sends the client a formal contract proposal within the platform rather than requiring them to post a new job, reducing friction and keeping the arrangement on-platform (important for both JSS and payment protection).

 For the contract structure itself, a freelance contract template that covers recurring scope protects both sides, particularly around revision limits, scope definition per cycle, and termination notice periods.
 These details matter more in retainer arrangements than in one-off projects because the stakes compound over time.